 Continue your road trip South.
 The drive to the Dolomites will lead you through Austria so don’t forget to buy the vignette for the highway!
 You can get a 10-day vignette for €19.

 Stay in San Vigilio in the Dolomites to be in the center of all the main sights.
 I stayed here for 3 nights to have as much time as possible in the mountains.

-LAGO DI BRAIES – The best time to visit for photos is at sunrise.
+The best time to visit for photos is at sunrise.
 If you want to go for a boat ride make sure to be there before 9am so you don’t have to wait in line.
 Check out my blog post on the Dolomites to find out how to take beautiful photos on this pier!

-SEISER ALM – One of my favourite locations in the Italian Dolomites!
+One of my favourite locations in the Italian Dolomites!
 The area can be reached by cable car or by car (only before 9AM or after 5PM).
-Note that between those hours there is no driving up or down possible.
+Note that between those hours there is no driving up possible!

 Stay at the Canale Grande to wake up to the most beautiful views in Venice.
 We stayed in Venice for 2 nights!